Jersyfi/laravel-localization/README.md

 Return the current Route URL with default locale `Localization::currentRouteDefaultLocaleURL()`

-Check if the locale is valid `Localization::localeIsValid()`
+Check if the locales are valid `Localization::localeIsValid()`